See Solutions Live Register Now

 Our next two categories are frequently used in closing and sealing large, open mouth bags.

 First, bag sewers are designed to seal preformed bags by sewing threads, as opposed to most heat sealing methods.
 Such equipment is commonly used in sewing the open mouths of typically large, heavy-duty bags, such as pet food bags and sacks of potatoes.
-They can be used to sew a variety of bag materials, ranging from paper to poly woven materials and even burlap bags.
+As a filled, open mouth bag is conveyed through the system, it passes through a closing mechanism that shuts the open mouth shut and then sews cotton or plastic thread to seal it up.

 Lastly, there are also other types of bag closers used in open mouth bag systems for large, heavy bags that don’t involve heat sealing or sewing.
 Included here are bag closers such as crimping sealers, plastic inner liner sealers, and pinch bottom open mouth glue sealers.